 This might be because many of us view herbalism as a natural medicine and therefore safe.
 While this is generally true there are some important considerations.
 In reality, it is important to know that herbs can have side effects with inappropriate use.
 For instance, in some cases, some herbs can interact with conventional medications.
 There are also reports of poor quality herbal products containing the wrong plant material.
 For these reasons some countries strictly regulate herbal medicine.

 How herbal medicine works

-Modern medicine and herbs
+Modern medicine and herbalism

-Herbalists understand that there are multiple constituents with medicinal actions without a single herb.
-These constituents work together to produce the actions of the remedy in a synergistic fashion.
+Herbalists understand that there are multiple constituents with medicinal properties within a single herb.
+These constituents work together producing the actions of the remedy in a synergistic fashion.
 Where the whole is greater than the sum of the parts.

 How herbal remedies are used

-Safety of medicinal herbs
+Safety of herbal medicine